 Still, they are worth looking into while comparing your options.
 Earnest is a great way to do just that — and it may help you find a competitive loan.
-And while LendingClub has a high APR, it can still be good if you’ve exhausted other, less expensive options.
+And although LendingClub has a high APR, it can still be good if you’ve exhausted other, less expensive options.

 Earnest vs. LendingClub at a glance